HMuraja/recipe-book-v2/README.md

 ### Further tests
 ### Solved bugs
 ### Known bugs

-### Deployment
+## Deployment
-# First Deployment
+### First Deployment
 The project was deployed in the beginning of the development.
 Following steps were taken with the first deployment:
 - Django and supporting libraries were installed.
 - File for the development environment, env.py, was created  and added to the .gitignore file.
+The env.py should include the following:
+    - Add 'import os' on the top of the file.
+    - os.environ["DATABASE_URL"] = "[your database URL goes here]"
+    - os.environ["SECRET_KEY"] = "[the secret key from that Django generates on the setting.py should be added here and reference to to it added to sertting.py]"
+    - os.environ["CLOUDINARY_URL"] = "[add cloudinary URL here ]"
 - Cloudinary storage was set up for the templates, static files and media files.
 - Procfile was created to declare gunicorn as the webserver.
 - A Heroku app was created and location set to EU.